mcanthony/tonic-data-manager/docs/api/TonicDataManager.md

 ## get(url[, freeCache])

-This method will return the downloaded data object if available or an **undefined** object.
+Returns the downloaded data object if available or an **undefined** object if unavailable.

 The _freeCache_ argument is optional and should be *true* if you want to remove the given resource from the cache.

-The standard returned object will looks like that:
+The standard returned object will look like the following:

 ```js
 {